PaulineTW/PaulineTW/README.md

 - ⌨️ I'm currently working at [Cogini](https://www.cogini.com/) as a full-stack software developer

-- 🌱 I’m currently learning **HTML, CSS, Bootstrap, JavaScript ES2015, SQL, Heroku, Ruby on Rails and more...**
+- 🌱 **HTML, CSS, Bootstrap, JavaScript ES2015, SQL, Heroku, Ruby on Rails and more...**

 - 📫 How to reach me **paulinerouge@hotmail.com**